3-5 Breathing Method

 It is based on the physiology of fear and works by ensuring that you expel more oxygen than you breath in.
 If you are interested in how and why this works you can learn more about How Your Brain Works.

-So it’s all about breathing out more than in.
+So it’s all about breathing out more than you breathe in.

 - Count to 3 as you breath in